-Duties shall include inspecting and evaluating the fire scene, or evidence of the scene and/or conducting a comprehensive review of documentation generated during the examination(s) of the scene if the scene is no longer available, so as to determine the area or point of origin, source of ignition, material(s) ignited, and act or activity that brought the ignition source and materials together and to assess the subsequent progression, extinguishment, and containment of the fire.
+Duties shall include inspecting, evaluating, and analyzing the fire scene or evidence of the scene, and conducting a comprehensive review of documentation generated during the examination(s) of the scene if the scene is no longer available, so as to determine the area or point of origin, source of ignition, material(s) ignited, and action or activity that brought the ignition source and materials together and to assess the subsequent progression, extinguishment, and containment of the fire.

-NFPA 1033 4.2.2\ Conduct an exterior survey, given standard equipment and tools, so that evidence is identified and preserved, fire damage is interpreted, hazards are identified to avoid injuries, accessibility to the property is determined, and all potential means of ingress and egress are discovered.

-(A) Requisite Knowledge.
-The types of building construction and the effects of fire on construction materials, types of evidence commonly found in the perimeter, evidence preservation methods, the effects of fire suppression, fire behavior and spread, fire patterns, and a basic awareness of the dangers of hazardous materials.

-(B) Requisite Skills.
-Assess fire ground and structural condition, observe the damage from and effects of the fire, and interpret fire patterns.

-NFPA 1033 4.2.3 Conduct an interior survey, given standard equipment and tools, so that areas of potential evidentiary value requiring further examination are identified and preserved, the evidentiary value of contents is determined, and hazards are identified in order to avoid injuries.

-(A) Requisite Knowledge.
-The types of building construction and interior finish and the effects of fire on those materials, the effects of fire suppression, fire behavior and spread, evidence preservation methods, fire patterns, effects of building contents on fire growth, the relationship of building contents to the overall investigation, weather conditions at the time of the fire, and fuel moisture.

-(B) Requisite Skills.
-Assess structural conditions, observe the damage and effects of the fire, discover the impact of fire suppression efforts on fire flow and heat propagation, and evaluate protected areas to determine the presence and/or absence of contents.

-NFPA 1033 4.2.5 Interpret and analyze fire patterns, given standard equipment and tools and some structural or content remains, so that fire development is determined, methods and effects of suppression are evaluated, false origin area patterns are recognized, and all areas of origin are correctly identified.

-(A) Requisite Knowledge.
-Fire behavior and spread based on fire chemistry, fire dynamics, and physics, fire suppression effects, building construction.

-(B) Requisite Skills.
+- NFPA 1033 4.2.2 Conduct an exterior survey, given standard equipment and tools, so that evidence is identified and preserved, fire damage is interpreted, hazards are identified to avoid injuries, accessibility to the property is determined, and all potential means of ingress and egress are discovered. - (A) Requisite Knowledge.
+The types of building construction and the effects of fire on construction materials, types of evidence commonly found in the perimeter, evidence preservation methods, the effects of fire suppression, fire behavior and spread, fire patterns, and a basic awareness of the dangers of hazardous materials. - (B) Requisite Skills.
+Assess fire ground and structural condition, observe the damage from and effects of the fire, and interpret fire patterns. - NFPA 1033 4.2.3 Conduct an interior survey, given standard equipment and tools, so that areas of potential evidentiary value requiring further examination are identified and preserved, the evidentiary value of contents is determined, and hazards are identified in order to avoid injuries. - (A) Requisite Knowledge.
+The types of building construction and interior finish and the effects of fire on those materials, the effects of fire suppression, fire behavior and spread, evidence preservation methods, fire patterns, effects of building contents on fire growth, the relationship of building contents to the overall investigation, weather conditions at the time of the fire, and fuel moisture. - (B) Requisite Skills.
+Assess structural conditions, observe the damage and effects of the fire, discover the impact of fire suppression efforts on fire flow and heat propagation, and evaluate protected areas to determine the presence and/or absence of contents. - NFPA 1033 4.2.5 Interpret and analyze fire patterns, given standard equipment and tools and some structural or content remains, so that fire development is determined, methods and effects of suppression are evaluated, false origin area patterns are recognized, and all areas of origin are correctly identified. - (A) Requisite Knowledge.
+Fire behavior and spread based on fire chemistry, fire dynamics, and physics, fire suppression effects, building construction. - (B) Requisite Skills.
 Ability to interpret variations of fire patterns on different materials with consideration given to heat release rate, form, and ignitibility; distinguish impact of different types of fuel loads; evaluate fuel trails; and analyze and synthesize information.

+Reprinted with permission from NFPA 921-2021, Guide for Fire and Explosion Investigators, Copyright ©2020 and NFPA 1033-2022, Professional Qualifications for Fire Investigator, Copyright ©2022, National Fire Protection Association, Quincy, MA 02169.
+This reprinted material is not the complete and official position of the National Fire Protection Association on the referenced subject which is represented only by the standard in its entirety.